Skip to content →

 Turn issues into sub-issues

 Turn an existing issue(s) into sub-issues of another issue by selecting one or multiple issues and then taking the action to set the parent issue.
-This action is accessible from the command menu.
+This action is accessible from the command menu or by pressing Cmd Shift P and selecting a parent issue.

 Turn issues into parent issues